otakup0pe/awsswitch/README.md

 #### eval Example

 ```
-eval $("${AWSSWITCH_PATH}/awsswitch.sh" eval)
+eval "$("${AWSSWITCH_PATH}/awsswitch.sh" eval)"
 ```

 AWS Configuration
 -----------------

-The AWS configuration is pulled from the AWS CLI.
+AWS configuration is pulled from the AWS CLI.
 You can read more about that [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).

 Script Actions
 --------------